 What is an Auto Dialer?

 Auto dialing adds efficiency because of the fact that your agents will be sequentially dialing through a preexisting list at a steady rate.
 Auto dialers can do this while the agent is working on other aspects of the call and they will even screen out voicemails and negative call results like busy signals and no answers.
 Auto dialers are just better at managing large outbound campaigns that require a high volume of calls.

 Thanks to their utility, it’s hard to consider opening a serious contact center without first having a capable auto dialer to help your agents outbound efforts.
 You must find an auto dialer that presents you with all of the features and functionality that your agents will need to convert and improve your customer experience.
 We’ve created a pretty exhaustive definitive guide to automatic dialers to help drill down into various types like predictive, progressive, and power dialers.

 In the past, auto dialers were constrained by some pretty stringent hardware requirements.
 These days, you have an option for either hardware or software auto dialers, which will help you automate outbound calling.
-There’s been a definitive shift towards cloud-based contact center software dialers, and many of the top VoIP providers like 8×8 and RingCentral provide this technology in their cloud contact center solutions.
+There’s been a definitive shift towards cloud-based contact center software dialers, and many of the top VoIP providers like 8×8 and RingCentral provide this call center technology in their cloud solutions.
 This dialing software is usable on desktops via software, softphones, in browsers, or even on mobile devices.

 Auto dialers reach out to existing customers for cold calling or sending out appointment reminders.
 Even outbound interactive voice response (IVR) systems use auto dialers to reach out to existing customers and provide them with notifications and bill pay options.
 These are almost completely automated systems that use telephone keypads and voice to walk customers through a company’s self-service options.

 What Can Outbound Call Center Dialers Do?

 When used in a contact center for agent outreach, auto dialers provide several critical benefits.
 Auto dialers can:

 - Increase dial rates